Food Safety Training Requirements for Cottage Food Businesses

 - seeds, like sunflower, sesame, and chia seeds

-- confectionary, like hard candies and chocolate
+- confections, like hard candies and chocolate

 As such, they are less likely to make people sick from a foodborne illness.